 Michael joined Watsi on November 7th, 2014.
-Six years ago, Michael became the 603rd member to automatically support a new Watsi patient every month.
-Since then, 5,823 more people have become monthly donors!
-Michael's most recent donation traveled 8,800 miles to support Sarorn, a mother-of-five from Cambodia, to fund a mastoidectomy ear surgery.
+Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,700 miles to support Bariki, a friendly young boy from Tanzania, to fund surgery to help him walk and begin school.